giovannipozzobon/rp2350pc_job/modules/dvi/documents/dvi.md

 This function should be a short routine, like the sample.
 Do not use this function to build up a buffer from other data ; the function is called from an interrupt at the end of a scan line, so if it doesn't return PDQ the display will not work.

-If you want to build up scanlines it should be possible by doing it on one of the main cores and using this routine to signal "do the next one" - e.g. it is built up outside the IRQ and accessed from within it.

 ## Revision

-Written by Paul Robson, last revised 30 June 2025.
+Written by Paul Robson, last revised 1 July 2025.